 The Center covers disasters both in the U.S. and overseas.
 Most disasters we cover are classified as catastrophic.

 In the U.S., we cover disasters where local capacity to handle the situation has clearly been overwhelmed, and where even the addition of federal and state resources is insufficient to address the problem effectively and in a timely fashion.
 Examples include the aftermath of Hurricane Katrina, Super Storm Sandy, and Hurricane Harvey.
 We will also consider covering a disaster connected to a subject area we have done specific work in and which we know affects more than one community, such as lead poisoning.

 With regard to disasters overseas, we consider both the magnitude of the disaster and the country’s ability to cope using its own resources (Italy’s capacity for recovery, for example, was much higher than Nepal’s with regard to earthquakes in 2016 and 2015, respectively).
 We are in a better position to cover a disaster in geographic regions where we have in-depth knowledge of organizations on the ground, and whose expertise we can help donors access more quickly.

 Media coverage of disasters often includes the names and contact information of organizations that are responding.
-For general guidance on disaster giving, see our annual high impact giving guide.
-Other places to check for information include:

 - The Center for Disaster Philanthropy